sefasifa/sefa/README.md

 **This part is used to creates a faulty/non-faulty cipher**

 Faults are injected at the beginning of round 10 in these three situations: Regular fault, missrate faults and Error-Correcting mode.
 In Dummy-Rounds situation, faults can be injected in different rounds, or even in dummies.
 In cipher Functions, *faultee* shows faulty or non-faulty computations.
+When *faultee==0*, the cipher is correct and fault is not injected.

 ```matlab
 function [ciphertext,partialstate,round_key] = cipher (plaintext, w, s_box, poly_mat, vargin,faultee,faultvalue)